Peleman-NV/peleman-product-uploader/Documentation/README.md

 -   Wordpress installation.
 -   WooCommerce plugin.
--   [Composer](https://getcomposer.org/) package manager must be installed on your system, to install the various vendor packages.

 ## Installation:

--   Place the plugin files in the WordPress plugin folder (wp-content/plugins) and activate it in the WordPress admin backend.
+1. Place the plugin files in the WordPress plugin folder (wp-content/plugins) and activate it in the WordPress admin backend.
--   Run `composer install` to download the vendor packages.
+2. In the WordPress admin panel, go to WooCommerce > Settings > Advanced > REST API > Add Key.
+The key needs Read/Write permissions.